 - 2. Receiving area density and intensity equivalents of Southeast Lee County TDUs. - d.
-In Environmental Enhancement and Preservation Communities identified on Map
+In Environmental Enhancement and Preservation Communities identified on Map 17, each Southeast Lee County TDU credit may be redeemed for a maximum of one (1) dwelling unit per 10 acres using credits from DR/GR sending areas and a maximum of one (1) dwelling unit per 20 acres using credits from wetland sending areas.

-17, each Southeast Lee County TDU credit may be redeemed for a maximum of one (1) dwelling unit per 10 acres using credits from DR/GR sending areas and a maximum of one (1) dwelling unit per 20 acres using credits from wetland sending areas. - e.
+e.
 No more than 2,000 dwelling units may be placed on receiving parcels identified in subsections a. through de. above using the Southeast Lee County TDR program.

-Accordingly, subsections e. and f. are relettered to f. and g.
+Accordingly, subsection e. is re-lettered to f.